freer4/ManisteeRevival/transportation/readme.md

 Eemergency vehicles are exception to these two rules.

 **Parking**
 Downtown parking will be entirely concentrated just south of Downtown, directly behind the buildings on the south side of River Street.
+This will allow easy access for our residents and lont-term parking for visitors who will utilize our local services upon arival.